The death penalty

 Governments have tried numerous methods to execute people.
 All have their advantages and disadvantages:

 - Crucifixion was, and continues to be, a method of execution that is unmatched for its brutality, potential deterrent effect, and effectiveness in terrorizing a population.
 This is due to the length of time that it takes for a person to die and the degree of pain and degradation suffered by the victim.
 That would have been particularly true if the victim was naked and was nailed through the wrists to the cross or stake.
-This was the technique often used by the Roman Army in the first century CE.
+This was the technique often used by the Roman Army during the first century CE.

 - Electrocution: The electric chair was developed by Harold P. Brown, with the financial backing of Thomas Edison.
-Edison, who was promoting direct current (DC) power transmission, was in conflict with George Westinghouse who favored alternating current (AC).
+Edison, who was promoting direct current (DC) power transmission, was in conflict at the time with George Westinghouse who favored alternating current (AC).
 Edison felt that people would fear AC if it was used to electrocute people.
 He even created a term to be used to refer to death caused by an electric shock: "being westinghoused."
 Edison lost the battle, and 50 or 60 cycles per second AC power distribution has become the world standard.
 1

 "Execution by electric chair is gruesome.
 They shave your head so they can attach the electrodes to bare skin.
 They shove up cotton in your rectum and put an adult diaper on you because the charge of electricity through your body causes your bladder and intestines to evacuate.
 They put a hood over your face because the jolt of 2,000 volts causes your face to contort and your eyeballs to explode."
 2